Krka Bridge

-The Krka Bridge is located in Croatia, between the Skradin and Šibenik interchanges.
+The Krka Bridge (most Krka) is located in Croatia, between the Skradin and Šibenik interchanges.
 It is a 391 m long concrete arch bridge spanning the Krka River at a height of 65 m.
-It carries the A1 motorway route south of Skradin, in immediate vicinity of Krka National Park.
+It carries the A1 motorway route south of Skradin, in the immediate vicinity of Krka National Park.

-The Krka River canyon is spanned by 204 m reinforced concrete arch, with arch rise of 52 m.
-Composite spandrel structure consists of steel girders and reinforced concrete deck slab.
-The steel grillage consists of two main longitudinal girders at the axial distance of 7.6 m, transversal girders set 4 m apart and peripheral beams.
-Immediately to the south of the bridge, there is Krka rest area offering a scenic view of the bridge and the river canyon.
+The Krka River canyon is spanned by a 204 m reinforced concrete arch, with an arch rise of 52 m.
+The composite spandrel structure consists of steel girders and a reinforced concrete deck slab.
+The steel grillage consists of two main longitudinal girders at an axial distance of 7.6 m, transversal girders set 4 m apart and peripheral beams.
+Immediately to the south of the bridge, there is the Krka rest area offering a scenic view of the bridge and the river canyon.

 The construction works comprised 16,000 cubic meters of excavation, 2,000 cubic meters of embankments and backfill, 11,800 cubic meters of various types of concrete and 2,300 tons of reinforcement steel.
-That does not include additional 1,700 tons of steel used for execution of the spandrel structure.
+That does not include an additional 1,700 tons of steel used for the execution of the spandrel structure.

-The Krka Bridge comprises the longest span of all the bridges on the A1 motorway, as its span surpasses the Maslenica Bridge by mere 4 m.
-That makes the Krka Bridge the fourth largest concrete arch bridge in Croatia, by span size, behind two arches of the Krk Bridge - 390 m and 244 m long and Šibenik Bridge (246 m long).
+The Krka Bridge comprises the longest span of all the bridges on the A1 motorway, as its span surpasses the Maslenica Bridge by a mere 4 m.
+That makes the Krka Bridge the fourth largest concrete arch bridge in Croatia, by span size, behind two arches of the Krk Bridge - 390 m and 244 m long and the Šibenik Bridge (246 m long).